shwina/still-magic/_chapters_en/index.md

 3. Add documentation strings to `combine` so that `pydoc` generates a reasonable page.
 4. Test your package by installing it in a virtual environment called `combine-test`.

-### [s:project](#CHAPTER): Organize a Small Project

-The directory `latest` contains data files downloaded from several websites, analysis scripts, data summaries produced by those scripts, and a few plots of those summaries;
-the file `README.txt` contains a transcript of the operations used to produce these files and plots.

-1. Reorganize these files so that they conform to Noble's Rules.
-2. Compare your reorganization to the sample solution and (if you are working through this material with others) with what one of your peers has done.
-    Where did you make different changes?
-    Do any of those differences change the program's behavior?

 ### [s:automate](#CHAPTER): Automating a Small Project

 The directory `occupancy` contains data files and scripts